ChunkyTofuStudios/dozy/README.md

-# DestiWake
+# Dozy

-The landing page for the cross platform DestiWake app.
+The landing page for the cross platform Dozy app.

 ## Run Locally